-This “exposure” model developed for New York and Seattle shows estimates of citywide traffic volume, a key piece of information needed for advanced analyses that most cities don’t have.
+This “exposure” model developed for New York and Seattle showing estimates of citywide traffic volume, a key piece of information needed for advanced analyses that most cities don’t have.

 While Seattle has seen a 30 percent decline in traffic fatalities over the last decade, traffic collisions are still a leading cause of death for Seattle residents age 5-24.
-Older adults are also disproportionately affected, so this trend could grow as the population ages.
-To supplement the findings of the City’s Bicycle and Pedestrian Safety Analysis project and provide policy makers and engineers with actionable information for developing and implementing interventions, Seattle sought to find out what mid-block street designs are most correlative with collisions involving vulnerable roadway users and what the probability of a crash at such locations.
+Older adults are also disproportionately affected so this trend could grow as the population ages.
+To supplement the findings of the City’s Bicycle and Pedestrian Safety Analysis project and provide policy makers and engineers with actionable information for developing and implementing interventions, Seattle sought to find out what mid-block street designs are most prone to collisions and the probability of a crash at such locations.
 Seattle also wanted to understand what factors, or combination of factors (such as traffic volume, street characteristics and environmental variables), may contribute to crashes at intersections.

-Using Seattle’s collision, roadway traffic, exposure data and environment characteristics, the DataKind team developed models to uncover collision patterns involving pedestrians or bicyclists and determined the extent to which contributing circumstance and street design are correlated with collision rates, as well as the severity level of specific types of crashes.
+Using Seattle’s collision, roadway traffic, exposure data and environment characteristics, the DataKind team developed models to uncover collision patterns between vehicles and pedestrians or bicyclists and determined the extent to which driver behavior and/or street design is a contributing factor to crashes and the severity level of types of crashes.
 The team also applied the methodology developed for their work with New York to calculate exposure or total traffic volume citywide for Seattle.

 By incorporating incident-specific information such as time of day, weather, lighting conditions and behavioral aspects, the team was also able to further develop a crash model to evaluate elements that may contribute to crashes at intersections and to what extent driver behavior, road conditions and street design played a role.

-With the collision pattern models, the DataKind team was able to determine several variables that had the greatest impact on midblock collisions - traffic volume, whether the land use was commercial or not, the number of traffic lanes, street width, and pedestrian concentration were the most demonstrative inputs associated with collisions.
+With the collision pattern models, the DataKind team was able to determine several variables that were the greatest predictors of street segment collisions - traffic volume, whether the land use was commercial or not, the number of traffic lanes, street width and pedestrian concentration.

 With the crash factor model, the team was able to identify several environmental and behavioral patterns and trends that resulted in higher levels of injury severity.
 For instance, whether a driver is making a right turn or left turn at a given intersection will influence the severity of the collision.
-Researchers were also able to identify in which months of the year incidences of crashes appeared to be better or worse.
-Interestingly, the number of crosswalks was found to be significant and that more crosswalks at an intersection showed reduction in the severity of crashes.
+They were also able to identify which months of the year were better or worse for crash incidents.
+Interestingly, the number of crosswalks was found to be significant, with more crosswalks at an intersection resulting in reduced crash severity.

-With these insights, Seattle will be able to pinpoint high risk areas and the factors that can be addressed to help reduce future crashes.
-The city recently passed a levy to fund multi-modal transportation improvements city-wide and the results from this project along with additional safety studies, will help guide more than $300 million in Vision Zero investments over the next nine years.
+With this additional knowledge, Seattle will be able to pinpoint high risk areas and the factors that can be addressed to help reduce future crashes.
+Seattle recently passed a levy to fund multi-modal transportation improvements city-wide.
+The results from this project, along with additional safety studies, will help guide over $1 million in spending for future safety projects and further Vision Zero efforts in local communities.